 From the summer of 2005 until the present, Holy Transfiguration has been blessed by the ministry of a number of part-time priests.
-Presently we are in tansition, being served by several supply priests, assisted by Fr.
-Deacon Stephen Muse.
+Currently we are being served by Fr.
+Stephen Muse a bi-vocational priest who resides in Columbus, GA.

 While the church falls under the auspices of the Greek Orthodox Metropolis of Atlanta, it was originally conceived and continues to be truly pan-Orthodox in nature.
 Cultural, educational, and socio-economical diversity remain one of the great strengths of our parish community.
 Divine Liturgies are in English and the Lord’s Prayer is repeated in every language represented, reminding us of Christ’s words: the Church is meant to be a house of prayer “for all the nations.”

 To help demonstrate this, there is a large icon on the ceiling upon entering the church depicting people of all nations gathered around Christ in the New Jerusalem – a unique work commissioned with the blessing of Metropolitan Alexios.
 It serves as a visible reminder that the Holy Spirit illumines all cultures, creating a unity of diversity.

 Unique to the parish is its close proximity to Fort Benning.
 The parish encourages the soldiers stationed there to attend services at Holy Transfiguration Orthodox Church.
 It is also active in the neighborhood through the ministry of a monthly food bank.